SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/_How_to_create_and_use_a_SAM_definition.md

 Running over a dataset.
-Grid life.(#Running-over-a-dataset-Grid-life)
+Grid life.
 --------------------------------------------------------------------------------------

 Before embarking on your grid life start of by reading the project.py